-It is obvious that the transform matrix $\mathcal{R}$ should be $l$ and site diagonal.
+It is obvious that the transformation matrix $\mathcal{R}$ should be $l$ and $n$ diagonal.

-The transform matrix $\mathcal{R}$ can be obtained by the behavior of \textsc{Wannier90}'s basis orbitals under symmetry operations.
-Wannier90 uses real spherical harmonics $\mathcal{Y}_{l,m}$ which is related to complex spherical harmonics $Y_{l}^{m}$ by
+The transformation matrix $\mathcal{R}$ can be obtained by the behavior of \textsc{Wannier90}'s basis orbitals under symmetry operations. \textsc{Wannier90} uses real spherical harmonics $\mathcal{Y}_{l,m}$ which is related to complex spherical harmonics $Y_{l}^{m}$ by